-- SST Maidstone is aware of a range of specific safeguarding issues and situations that can put children at greater risk of harm see Appendix 4 of this policy. - In addition to Part One, DSLs, school leaders and staff who work directly with children will read annex B of KCSIE which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in the flow chart on page 4 of this policy and speak with the DSL or a deputy.
+- Valley Park School is aware of a range of specific safeguarding issues and situations that can put children at greater risk of harm see Appendix 4 of this policy. - In addition to Part One, DSLs, school leaders and staff who work directly with children will read annex B of KCSIE which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in a flowchart on page 4 of this policy and speak with the DSL or a deputy.

-13. Child on Child Abuse
+13. Child on child Abuse